finbourne/lusid-sdk-csharp-preview/sdk/docs/InstrumentEventsApi.md

 Method | HTTP request | Description
 ------------- | ------------- | -------------
-[**QueryBucketedCashFlows**](InstrumentEventsApi.md#querybucketedcashflows) | **POST** /api/instrumentevents/$queryBucketedCashFlows | [EXPERIMENTAL] QueryBucketedCashFlows: Returns a list of instrument events that match the specified query, presented as bucketed cashflows.
+[**QueryBucketedCashFlows**](InstrumentEventsApi.md#querybucketedcashflows) | **POST** /api/instrumentevents/$queryBucketedCashFlows | [EXPERIMENTAL] QueryBucketedCashFlows: Returns bucketed cashflows based on the holdings of the portfolios and date range specified in the query.
-[**QueryCashFlows**](InstrumentEventsApi.md#querycashflows) | **POST** /api/instrumentevents/$queryCashFlows | [EXPERIMENTAL] QueryCashFlows: Returns a list of instrument events that match the specified query, presented as Instrument cashflows.
+[**QueryCashFlows**](InstrumentEventsApi.md#querycashflows) | **POST** /api/instrumentevents/$queryCashFlows | [EXPERIMENTAL] QueryCashFlows: Returns a list of cashflows based on the holdings of the portfolios and date range specified in the query.
-[**QueryInstrumentEvents**](InstrumentEventsApi.md#queryinstrumentevents) | **POST** /api/instrumentevents/$query | [EXPERIMENTAL] QueryInstrumentEvents: Returns a list of intrinsic and user-upserted instrument events that match the specified query.
+[**QueryInstrumentEvents**](InstrumentEventsApi.md#queryinstrumentevents) | **POST** /api/instrumentevents/$query | [EXPERIMENTAL] QueryInstrumentEvents: Returns a list of instrument events based on the holdings of the portfolios and date range specified in the query.

 <a name="querybucketedcashflows"></a>
 # **QueryBucketedCashFlows**
 > BucketedCashFlowResponse QueryBucketedCashFlows (QueryBucketedCashFlowsRequest queryBucketedCashFlowsRequest = null)

-[EXPERIMENTAL] QueryBucketedCashFlows: Returns a list of instrument events that match the specified query, presented as bucketed cashflows.
+[EXPERIMENTAL] QueryBucketedCashFlows: Returns bucketed cashflows based on the holdings of the portfolios and date range specified in the query.

-Returns a list of instrument events that match the specified query, presented as bucketed cashflows.
+Returns bucketed cashflows based on the holdings of the portfolios and date range specified in the query.

 ### Example
 ```csharp